 Service-based businesses should look for content that is similar to their offerings but is more informational than transactional.
 If you’re a WordPress developer, then you’d want to look for pins that are about how to speed up a blog, little-known hacks for WordPress, why WordPress over square space, beautiful looking blog layouts, best plugins for X niche, etc.

 Bloggers should focus on content that expands on a blog post topic.
 While it would be really cool to have boards dedicated to individual posts, that might get a little crazy to maintain and would be an overwhelming user experience, so try to group your blog posts into similar niches and make boards that relate to those (and then link to them in your blog post!).
 If, for example, you’re a fitness blogger then you’re going to want to make pins that compliment your blog post about a smoothie recipe so you’d look for posts about different fruits/veggies and their benefits, ways to meal prep with smoothies, why X blender is better than Y for smoothies, and inspirational posts from other bloggers that show how smoothies have helped them real their fitness goals.

-Hopefully, that gives you a few ideas as to what you can post on Instagram or Pinterest to help move your business forward.
-But remember that the two most important things are: keep posting consistently and think about what your customer would want (and not what you want) and you’ll be way ahead of your competitors.
+Hopefully, that gives you a few business post ideas for Instagram and Pinterest to help move your business forward.
+But remember that the two most important things are: keep posting consistently and think about what your customer would want help fixing in their lives (and not what you want) and you’ll be way ahead of your competitors.